gipsi/gipsi.github.io/README.md

   <img src="gipsi.itbit.me(250).jpg"alt="my horse-logo">
 </a>

 Better. but going to the wrong part of the page.
 And it does work here, but not on the GitHub Pages Jekyll version.
+This is always a problem I eventually come up against with templates, if something doesn't work it's another opaque layer to peel away and try to understand and fix.

 [gipsi.itbit.me](http://gipsi.itbit.me/)